 Patrick D. Jones is an Associate Professor of History and Ethnic Studies, received his Ph.D. in modern U.S. History and African American Studies from the University of Wisconsin-Madison in 2002.
 Among his areas of specialization are race relations, the civil rights and black power era, race and American politics, African Americans in the "jazz age," and 20th-century African American culture.
 Jones is the author of The Selma of the North: Civil Rights Insurgency in Milwaukee (Harvard University Press) and In Their Own Image: Artifacts from the Great Plains Black History Museum (Donning Company).

 William G. Thomas III is the John and Catherine Angle Professor in the Humanities and Professor of History at the University of Nebraska.
-He currently serves as the Chair of the Department of History.
 He is a Faculty Fellow of the Center for Digital Research in the Humanities.
 He has produced award-winning digital history projects, and his research has been funded by the National Endowment for the Humanities and the American Council of Learned Societies.
 His most recent book is The Iron Way: Railroads, the Civil War, and the Making of Modern America (Yale University Press, 2011).
 He is currently writing a history of early Washington, D.C. and the problem of slavery and freedom in post-Revolutionary America.